weegreenblobbie/rank_photos/README.rst

         ]
     }

-If you run the program again, the cached data is loaded and new matches can be continued using the cached data.
-If new photos are added, they get added to the table data and are included in new match ups.
+If you run the program again, the cached data is loaded and new match ups can be continued using the cached data.
+If new photos were added, they also get added to the table data and are included in match ups.